• Home

 Instructions:

-1. Using a heavy saucepan and a low flame, set the sugar, honey and water to boil.
+1. Using a heavy saucepan and a low flame, set the icing sugar, honey and water to boil.
 Stir frequently with a wooden spoon, being careful to keep the syrup from sticking.
 This will take a while, so in the meantime, do steps 2 and 3.

-2. Use pan(s) with removable bottoms.
+2. Use tart pan(s) with removable bottoms.
 Line with the ostie/wafer paper.
 If needed, grease and dust the sides with cocoa powder.

 3. Toast the nuts lightly for 6-10 min in a 200°C (400ºF) oven.Panforte dry ingredients

-5. When the syrup in step 1 reaches at least 100°C (200°F ), remove pot from heat and stir into the fruit and nut mixture.
+5. When the syrup in step 1 reaches at least 100°C (200°F ), remove pot from heat and stir into the nut mixture.
 If you do not have a candy thermometer, use a toothpick to pick up a bit of syrup and pass it under cold water.
 If it becomes solid, it is ready.Panforte syrup in a pot

-6. Working quickly, using wet hands and 2 tablespoons, divide the batter into the pan(s), smoothing the top with damp fingers or the back of a wet spoon.
+6. Working quickly, using wet hands and 2 tablespoons, divide the batter into the tart pan(s), smoothing the top with damp fingers or the back of a wet spoon.
 It can also be pressed down with the bottom of a glass.Panforte crudo

 7. Bake in a 150° C (300°F) oven for 35-40 minutes.
 Do not let the panforte brown, or it will be too hard.
 Panforte cooking in the oven

-8. Remove the panforte from the pans and let cool completely on a rack.
+8. Remove the panforte from the pans and let it cool completely on a rack.
 Dust with icing sugar on all sides. and serve cut into thin wedges.

 9. Panforte keeps well for a month if wrapped in parchment paper or in an airtight container and stored in a cool, dark place.
 Do not store in the fridge.

+Let me know how your panforte comes out!
 Buon appetito e Buone Feste, Cristina

 Share this: